November 21: Today in Royal History

 November 21, 1761 – Birth of Dorothea Jordan, mistress of King William IV of the United Kingdom and mother of his ten illegitimate children, near Waterford, Ireland

 Actress Dorothea Jordan had a 21-year affair with the future King William IV of the United Kingdom.
 Dorothea and William had ten children together, all of whom were given the surname FitzClarence They married into the British aristocracy and their many descendants include many notable people.
 Upon the death of Princess Charlotte of Wales, the only legitimate grandchild of King George III, William and the other unmarried sons of King George III were pressured to marry to provide heirs to the throne.
-William ended his relationship with Dorothea and made a childless marriage with Adelaide of Saxe-Meinigen but he made sure Dorothea was very well-provided for.
-Dorothea had one condition to continue receiving her allowance from WIlliam: she could not return to the theater.
+William ended his relationship with Dorothea and made a childless marriage with Adelaide of Saxe-Meinigen.
+He made sure Dorothea would continue to receive an allowance.
+Dorothea had one condition to continue receiving her allowance from William: she could not return to the theater.
 When she did return to the theater to help pay the debts of her daughter and son-in-law, her allowance was canceled.
 Greatly in debt, she sold her house and moved to France to escape her creditors and settled in Saint-Cloud, just outside of Paris where she died virtually penniless.

 Unofficial Royalty: Dorothea Jordan